d2l-ai/d2l-en/chapter_appendix-tools-for-deep-learning/jupyter.md

 ```

-Then, add the following line to the end of the Jupyter Notebook configuration file (for Linux/macOS, usually in the path `~/.jupyter/jupyter_notebook_config.py`):
+Then, add the following line to the end of the Jupyter Notebook configuration file (for Linux or macOS, usually in the path `~/.jupyter/jupyter_notebook_config.py`):

 ```
 c.NotebookApp.contents_manager_class = 'notedown.NotedownContentsManager'